kkhushi03/rag_for_query_resolution/README.md

 # rag_for_query_resolution
-training & evaluating rag pipeline, when resources are limited
+* rag for enterprise support systems, with limited resources

 ## run?:
 1. environment setup →